kmaanasar/AI-Video-Summarizer/README.md

 # 🎥 AI Video Summarizer

 An AI-powered Streamlit app that transcribes and summarizes videos using local machine learning models.
-Supports YouTube links and uploaded video files, with options to export results as PDF or plain text.
+Supports YouTube links (only locally) and uploaded video files, with options to export results as PDF or plain text.

 ## ✨ Features